Juan López (baseball)

-Juan Enrique López (born May 16, 1962), nicknamed "Porky", is a Puerto Rican former professional baseball player, bullpen catcher, and coach.
+Juan Enrique López (born May 16, 1962), nicknamed "Yunque" or "Porky", is a Puerto Rican former professional baseball player, bullpen catcher, and coach.
 He was a bullpen coach in Major League Baseball (MLB) for three different National League teams during 14 seasons between 1999 and 2013.
 During his playing career, he was listed at 5 ft 11 in and 187 lb; he throws and bats right-handed.